agsb/6502.toy/README.md

 The memory map will be as in Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF ROM.

-The board will have one 6551 ACIA and two 6522 VIAs inside, with expansion of more four devices.
+The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more five devices.

-The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA1, $3 VIA2, onboard and $4 to $7 at expansion.
+The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, onboard and $3 to $7 at expansion.

 No video or keyboard, using terminal at USART 19200, 8N1.